 Do not shave your scalp prior to surgery; this may increase your risk of infection.
 Appropriate shaving will be done on the morning of your procedure.
 Perms and bleaching should be avoided for two weeks prior to and two weeks after your brow lift.

-The balance of your surgical fee is due at this preoperative visit.
+The balance of your surgical fee is due at the preoperative visit.
 You will receive prescriptions for preventative antibiotics to decrease your risk of infection and a narcotic analgesic for post-operative pain relief.

 You will most likely feel like sleeping for the rest of the day.
 Often, patients do develop a headache from the tension placed on their scalp.